raghuporumamila/generic-bigquery/README.md

 Region: Ensure the INFORMATION_SCHEMA query targets the correct region if your datasets are not in the default location for your queries.
 You might need to specify the region explicitly (e.g., region-us.INFORMATION_SCHEMA.COLUMNS).
 The example tries to infer project/dataset, but be mindful of regionality.

 This stored procedure provides a powerful and reusable way to perform standard MERGE operations across different tables in BigQuery without rewriting the core logic each time.

+# calling stored procedure from airflow
+Steps & Example DAG:

+Import necessary modules: You'll need DAG, datetime, and BigQueryExecuteQueryOperator.

+Define the DAG: Set up your DAG with its schedule, start date, etc.

+Use BigQueryExecuteQueryOperator:

+Set the task_id.

+Set the sql parameter to the CALL statement for your stored procedure.

+Set use_legacy_sql=False (Stored procedures use Standard SQL).

+Specify your gcp_conn_id.

+Optionally set the location if your dataset is not in the default location associated with your connection/project.

+Explanation:

+Configuration: Variables are set at the top for clarity (project ID, connection ID, dataset, procedure name, table details).

+key_columns_sql_array: This line constructs the string representation of a BigQuery ARRAY<STRING>.
+It takes the Python list KEY_COLUMNS, puts single quotes around each element, joins them with commas, and wraps the result in square brackets (e.g., ['customer_id', 'product_id'] becomes ['customer_id', 'product_id']).

+sql_call_statement: An f-string is used to build the CALL statement dynamically using the configuration variables.

+The procedure name ({GCP_PROJECT_ID}.{SP_DATASET}.{SP_NAME}) is enclosed in backticks (``) as recommended for fully qualified BigQuery identifiers.

+String arguments (TARGET_TABLE, SOURCE_TABLE) are enclosed in single quotes (' ').

+The array argument (key_columns_sql_array) is inserted directly as it's already formatted correctly.

+The JSON argument is passed as the SQL literal NULL.
+If you needed to pass an empty JSON object, you'd typically use PARSE_JSON('{}').
+For more complex JSON, you might construct the JSON string carefully in Python first.

+BigQueryExecuteQueryOperator:

+sql: Receives the constructed CALL statement.

+use_legacy_sql=False: Crucial for Standard SQL features like stored procedures.

+location: Important if your procedure/datasets are not in the default BQ processing location for your project/connection.

+gcp_conn_id: Tells Airflow which credentials to use.